-A “trophy asset” in Wollongong has sold for $50.4 million making it the precinct’s largest office transaction to date.
+A trophy Wollongong asset has sold for $50.38 million making it the precinct’s priciest office deal.

-It paid $43.9 million for 90 Crown Street in September, 2016 – a price also believed to have been a record for a commercial property in the coastal town about 90 kilometres south of the Sydney CBD.
+It paid $43.9 million for 90 Crown Street in September, 2016 – also believed to have been a record outlay for a local commercial property.

-On a corner site of 3755 square metres, the seven-level office includes 9172 sqm of lettable area and 160 car basement parks.
+On a 3755 square metre corner site, the seven-level office contains 9172 sqm of lettable area and 160-bay basement car park.

-It is selling on a passing yield of 7.75 per cent valuing each square metre of building area at $5493.
+It is exchanging on a passing yield of 7.75 per cent.

 “The ability to add around 1600 sqm of office space and 440 sqm of retail space represents a considerable value-add opportunity to increase the underlying income of the property, expand the tenant offering and reinforce the property’s position as Wollongong’s undisputed trophy asset,” Mr Machan told the Illawarra Mercury in this item when 90 Crown Street was listed for sale in October.

-Mr Mostyn said the sale price of $50.4 million makes the deal Wollongong’s largest to date for an office.
+Mr Mostyn said the sale price makes the deal Wollongong’s largest to date for an office.